Line Configuration in Computer Networks

-- Most point-to-point connections use a actual length of wire or cable to connect the two end, but other options such as microwave or satellite links are also possible.
+- Most point-to-point connections use an actual length of wire or cable to connect the two ends, but other options such as microwave or satellite links are also possible.

-- Point to point network topology is considered to be one of the easiest and most conventional network
+- Point to point network topology is considered to be one of the easiest and most conventional networks

 - It is also the simplest to establish and understand.

-Example: Point-to-Point connection between remote control and Television for changing the channels.
+Example: Point-to-Point connection between the remote control and Television for changing the channels.